-The Sport Club Office staff can assist in coordinating rental vehicles from outside companies (Darlings, Enterprise, etc.) for club travel.
+The Sport Club Office staff will assist in coordinating rental vehicles from outside companies (Enterprise, Avis etc.) for club travel.

-- Request for assistance should be indicated on the Travel Request Form when submitted in addition to number and kind of vehicle/s desired and primary driver/s. - The Sport Club Office will work with the rental company to reserve, pay for (using club's SGAallocated funding), and coordinate pick-up time/location. - o Rental vehicle confirmation will be sent to the primary contact for the trip prior to departure. - o It is the club's responsibility to pick-up and drop-off the vehicle at designated times. - It is also the club's responsibility to be familiar with the rental company's policies and procedures. - A receipt for the vehicle rental must be submitted when using allocated funding
+- o Request for assistance should be indicated on the Travel Request Form when submitted in addition to number and kind of vehicle/s desired and primary driver/s. - o The Sport Club Office will work with the rental company to reserve, pay for (using club's Student Gov-allocated funding), and coordinate pick-up time/location. - Rental vehicle confirmation will be sent to the primary contact for the trip prior to departure. - o It is the club's responsibility to pick-up and drop-off the vehicle at designated times. - o It is also the club's responsibility to be familiar with the rental company's policies and procedures. - o A receipt for the vehicle rental must be submitted when using allocated funding